briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

 reasonably should have known of the hazing and who did not make reasonable attempts to prevent it and against the school, university, college or other educational institution.
-If an administrator, employee or faculty member is found liable in a civil action for hazing, then notwithstanding Ohio R. C.
+If an administrator, employee or faculty member is found liable in a civil action for hazing, then notwithstanding Ohio R.C.
-Chapter 2743, the school, university, college or other educational institution that employed the administrator, employee or faculty member may also be held liable.
+[Chapter 2743][ORC Chapter 2743], the school, university, college or other educational institution that employed the administrator, employee or faculty member may also be held liable.

     The negligence or consent of the plaintiff or any assumption of the risk by the plaintiff is not a defense to an action brought pursuant to this